miguelperezenciso/CTGAcourse/Chapter1_Background/README.md

 -	Compute theta and pi diversity

 #### Real example
 The attached file [MC1R_pigs.fasta](https://github.com/miguelperezenciso/CTGAcourse/blob/master/Chapter1_Background/MC1R_Pigs_aligned.fasta) contains a list of pig MC1R gene sequences (Fang et al. 2018, Contrasting Mode of Evolution at a Coat Color Locus in Wild and Domestic Pigs, https://doi.org/10.1371/journal.pgen.1000341).
-A very popular software to analyze sequence data in a small scale is DNASp (http://www.ub.edu/dnasp/).
-It runs only in windows.
+A very popular software to analyze sequence data in a small scale is DNASp (http://www.ub.edu/dnasp/). **It runs only in windows**.

 - Install DNAsp the program and upload fasta file.
 - Compute diversity estimates for the whole set of samples and separately by continent (Europe vs. Asia).